pejdavies1606/wof_origins/README.md

   + Custom
     + Gills & Lungs: You can breathe both underwater and on land.
     + Ocean Habitat: You naturally spawn in the ocean.
-    + Ocean Comfort: You cannot sleep unless your bed is underwater.
     + Piscivore: Raw fish are more nutritious for you.
+    + Water Comfort: You cannot sleep unless your bed is underwater.
     + Water Vision: You can see perfectly underwater.
     + Webbed Claws: You move slower on land, unless:
       + you are standing in water, or